New Student Parking and Transportation Information

 If you are visiting a student living in a residence hall, your student host must provide you with a guest parking permit that allows temporary parking in the spaces marked for residence halls.
 Parking permits are available at PTS.
 Temporary passes will be issued on a space available basis in the residence hall parking area or to the next closest parking area.

-Short-term visitor parking is also available at pay parking meters, Parking Structure #5 on South Limestone and Parking Structure #7 on Sports Center Drive.
-Visitors parking in Parking Structures #5 or #7 have the option of paying the hourly fee with cash or credit card (Visa/MasterCard/AMEX/Discover Card).
+Short-term visitor parking is also available at pay parking meters, in the South Limestone Garage (PS #5) and the Sports Center Garage (PS #7).
+Visitors parking in the garages listed above have the option of paying the hourly fee with cash or credit card (Visa/MasterCard/AMEX/Discover Card).

 Most employee lots and student commuter lots are accessible and available on weekends.
 Permits are not required after 3:30 p.m.
 Friday until 5:00 a.m.
 Monday.
 On weekdays, visitors may pay to park in Parking Structure #5 and Parking Structure #7.